ShinSakanami/BetterStorage/README.md

 ## Installation

 * Download "better_stockpile.smod" file from the Releases page or any of the mirrors above.
+* Also download "cookmod_bs.smod" if you use Stonehearth Cafe mod.
 * Copy the file to "/Stonehearth/mods" directory.
 * Profit!